Kantian ethics: Marcia Baron

 In his paper "The Schizophrenia of Modern Ethical Theories", philosopher Michael Stocker challenges Kantian ethics (and all modern ethical theories) by arguing that actions from duty lack certain moral value.
 He gives the example of Smith, who visits his friend in hospital out of duty, rather than because of the friendship; he argues that this visit seems morally lacking because it is motivated by the wrong thing.

 Marcia Baron has attempted to defend Kantian ethics on this point.
 After presenting a number of reasons that we might find acting out of duty objectionable, she argues that these problems only arise when people misconstrue what their duty is.
 Acting out of duty is not intrinsically wrong, but immoral consequences can occur when people misunderstand what they are duty-bound to do.
 Duty need not be seen as cold and impersonal: one may have a duty to cultivate their character or improve their personal relationships.
 Baron further argues that duty should be construed as a secondary motive—that is, a motive that regulates and sets conditions on what may be done, rather than prompt specific actions.
 She argues that, seen this way, duty neither reveals a deficiency in one's natural inclinations to act, nor undermines the motives and feelings that are essential to friendship.
 For Baron, being governed by duty does not mean that duty is always the primary motivation to act; rather, it entails that considerations of duty are always action-guiding.
 A responsible moral agent should take an interest in moral questions, such as questions of character.
 These should guide moral agents to act from duty.

+Christine Korsgaard

+In her 1981 doctoral dissertation The Standpoint of Practical Reason, philosopher Christine Korsgaard argues that there are four basic types of interpretation of the formula of universal law: